zchee/golang-wiki/Modules.md

 Some current suggested best practices to consider prior to tagging a release:

-* Run `go mod tidy` (or if running go1.11beta2 or earlier: `go mod -sync`) to ensure your current go.mod reflects all possible build tags/OS/architecture combinations (as described [here](https://github.com/golang/go/issues/26571)) and possibly prune any extraneous requirements (as described [here](https://tip.golang.org/cmd/go/#hdr-Maintaining_module_requirements)).
+* Run `go mod tidy` (or if running go1.11beta2 or earlier: `go mod -sync`) to possibly prune any extraneous requirements (as described [here](https://tip.golang.org/cmd/go/#hdr-Maintaining_module_requirements) and also ensure your current go.mod reflects all possible build tags/OS/architecture combinations (as described [here](https://github.com/golang/go/issues/25971#issuecomment-399091682)).

 * Run `go test all` to test your module (including running the tests for your direct and indirect dependencies) as a way of validating that the currently selected packages versions are compatible.
   * The number of possible version combinations is exponential in the number of modules, so in general you cannot expect your dependencies to have tested against all possible combinations of their dependencies.